BjornKennethHolmstrom/ConceptExplorer/README.md

 ## Usage

 - **Browse Concepts**: Navigate through categories or use the search function
+- **Play Games**: Test your knowledge with interactive concept games
 - **Explore Details**: Click on concept cards to view comprehensive information
 - **Filter Content**: Use tags and categories to focus on specific areas
 - **Sort Options**: Choose between chronological or alphabetical ordering